hillexed/hill.pictures/content/leavitt/mirror_polishing/7164387-8-mirror-actually/index.md

 <span style="margin: 3em; padding: 1em; border-radius: 2em; background-color: darkblue; color: white;"> 🎉 First mirror: complete! 🎉 </span>

 That's so cool!
 I thought I was slightly overparabolized based on my Foucalt testing.
 I guess not!

-That's so cool!
+I don't know the exact numeric accuracy of my mirror without an interferometer.
+The actual smoothness is "no deviations visible on a double pass autocollimation test".
+A professional optician who was helping with the test estimated that as 1/20th wave or better, and I'm inclined to take their word for it.

 Start to finish: 8 months.
 Total time spent working on this mirror, not counting setup or lap-pressing or testing time): 32.9 hours.